What Is Peripheral Nerve Pain?

 Your procedure will take place at the University of Michigan Hospitals, which provide state-of-the-art surgical suites and recovery areas.
 The majority of these procedures are completed on an outpatient basis.

 Types of Anesthesia

 You will remain comfortable throughout the entire procedure.
-In most cases, general anesthetic is used so that you will sleep throughout the procedure; although intravenous sedation augmented with local anesthesia is also an option for some patients.
+In most cases, general anesthetic is used so that you will sleep throughout the procedure.
+Intravenous sedation augmented with local anesthesia is also an option for some patients.

 After Your Surgery

-It is very important that you follow your surgeon's instructions in order to promote healing and progress towards your new physical appearance.
-Also, it is important that you attend all follow-up appointments scheduled so that your surgeon can assess your long-term results and answer any questions or concerns you may have.
+It is very important that you follow your surgeon's instructions in order to promote healing.
+Also, it is important that you attend all follow-up appointments so your surgeon can assess your long-term results and answer any questions or concerns you may have.